-Cyber-attacks have been growing in number in recent years, and this growth has been even more aggressive in the wake of the Coronavirus pandemic, with ransomware emerging as a particularly effective tactic for cyber criminals – indeed, current estimates suggest that an attack occurs every 11 seconds.
+Cyber-attacks have been growing in number in recent years.
+This growth has been even more aggressive in the wake of the Coronavirus pandemic, with ransomware emerging as a particularly effective tactic for cyber criminals.
+Indeed, current estimates suggest that an attack occurs every 11 seconds.
 As part of theICEway ecosystem of companies, CRIBB Cyber Security works with clients in healthcare and cruise, both of which have been targeted heavily post-COVID.
 Today we focus on the latter, as ransomware is now a much more common threat to the maritime industry in general.

 Last week, our friends at Seatrade Cruise featured an article on the growing need for cruise lines to improve their knowledge of cyber security, with ransomware incidents a more common enemy than ever before.
 Given the fact that these two things are very close to our hearts, we were understandably keen to dig a little deeper, so we spent some time with CRIBB’s Patrick Carolan to hear his thoughts…